trustworktech/create-react-ssr-app/README.md

 # (WIP) Create React SSR App

 Create React apps with server side rendering and no build configuration.
-Inspired by the famouse [create-react-app](https://facebook.github.io/create-react-app/), Create React SSR App does the same thing for React apps that require server side rendering.
+Inspired by the famous [create-react-app](https://facebook.github.io/create-react-app/), Create React SSR App does the same thing for React apps that require server side rendering.

 - [Creating an App](#creating-an-app) – How to create a new app.
 - [User Guide](https://trustworktech.github.io/create-react-ssr-app/) – How to develop apps bootstrapped with Create React SSR App.